Flash

 How to install Flash

 If you need to install Flash for Internet Explorer you need to and run a Flash installer program from Adobe.
-It installs something called the Flash ActiveX Add-On.
-Download the installer program from the link below, then close your browser and run the downloaded program, then restart your browser.
+It installs something called the Flash ActiveX Add-On, or Flash Player, or Shockwave Flash.
+You have to find the installer on the Adobe Flash website.
+I can't host it here for you, because then it'll never get updated.

 You can test your installation by going to this YouTube link: if you hear Alasdair speaking, your installation worked.
 All you have to do is go to the page.
 YouTube Flash Test.